 At SCOR we use a range of techniques to assess the overall environmental, social and governance (ESG) quality of our business activities.

-To guide our various business units in sustainable underwriting, we have developed guidelines that encompass, for example:
+To support our ambition in sustainable underwriting, we have developed guidelines that encompass, for example:

-- aligning with the UNESCO, the Principles for Sustainable Investment and the World Wildlife Fund on the World Heritage Sites initiative.
+- aligning with the UNESCO, Principles for Sustainable Insurance and World Wildlife Fund initiative to protect World Heritage Sites

 The guidelines also address the management of activities presenting ethical issues in the areas of health (e.g. opioids, animal testing), the environment (e.g. palm oil, dam construction) and human rights (e.g. forced labor).

 As illustrated by the orientations set out in our "Quantum Leap" strategic plan, exclusion is not the only way in which SCOR takes action on social and environmental issues: